 The student is considered tardy if he/she arrives in the classroom after the bell that begins the school day or period.
 First hour tardy for the beginning of the day is kept and monitored the same as all other periods of the day.
 The office tracks the number of times a student is tardy to any class in a semester.
 A pattern of tardiness will result in a parent contact.
 Regis students will be issued detention for excessive days tardy.
-Excessive tardiness is more than four (4) times tardy in one quarter per person.
-Continued tardiness can result in the initiation of truancy procedures.
+Excessive tardiness is more than four (4) times tardy in one semester.
+Students who accumulate more than 4 tardies will serve a detention every time they are late/tardy after that until the new semester begins.